mattshirvan/Anomaly-RL/README.md

-# Anomaly-RL

-## Anomaly Detection in Reinforcement Learning for Goal and Reward Discovery
+# Anomaly Detection in Reinforcement Learning for Goal and Reward Discovery (Anomaly-RL)

-Introduction
+## Introduction
 Reinforcement learning (RL) is a popular approach for solving complex control problems.
 However, when the environment is stochastic or the reward signal is sparse, learning can be slow and inefficient.
 This proposal presents a new approach to overcome these challenges by combining anomaly detection and reinforcement learning.

 ## Proposed Approach